Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 How will your parents feel about you leaving the country?

-What is you father’s occupation?
+What is your father’s occupation?
 Is he still working?

 Was there a positive male role model during your childhood?
 If so, what did he do that was positive?